Embodied Visual Navigation with Automatic Curriculum Learning in Real Environments: Experiments

 \subsection{Evaluating NavACL}

-Our first experiment compares the impact of NavACL on visual navigation to GoalGAN as well as the current standard of uniform task sampling.
+Our first experiment compares the impact of NavACL on visual navigation to GoalGAN as well as the current standard of uniform random task sampling.
 We evaluate NavACL with GOID (NavACL-GOID) and with adaptive filtering (NavACL-Adaptive).
-We hold all policy parameters the same, and run three navigation trials of five million samples on the Cooperstown environment from the Gibson dataset \cite{xiazamirhe2018gibsonenv}.
+We hold all policy parameters the same, and run five navigation trials of five million samples on the Cooperstown environment from the Gibson dataset \cite{xiazamirhe2018gibsonenv}.
 Uniform sampling uses Habitat's built-in task generator to generate tasks \cite{savva2019habitat}.
 GoalGAN uses an intermediate difficulty value between $0.1$ and $0.9$, used in their MazeAnt navigation experiment.
+When GoalGAN selects points outside of the scene, we select the closest valid point to it within the scene.
+We do not pretrain GoalGAN on past experiments -- we instead use the random initialization provided by the GoalGAN library, similar to NavACL initialization.
 For NavACL-GOID, we filter uniformly random tasks using our $f_\pi$ framework, and target tasks with an intermediate difficulty value of $0.4 \leq f_\pi(h) \leq 0.6$.
 NavACL-Adaptive uses hyperparameters $\beta = 1, \gamma = 0.1$.
-Both NavACL variants significantly outperform uniform sampling as well as GoalGAN, with NavACL-Adaptive showing an improvement over NavACL-GOID (Fig. \ref{fig:acl_results}).
-Therefore, we use NavACL-Adaptive in remaining evaluations.
+For NavACL-Adaptive, \texttt{GetTaskType} uses random task probability $\min(0.15,t/t_{max})$, where $t_{max}$ is the maximum number of training timesteps.
+Frontier and easy tasks split the remaining probability equally.
+NavACL-Adaptive samples 100 tasks to estimate $\mu_f$ and $\sigma_f$.
+In our reward function, we use $\delta = 0.25, d = 0.2$.

+NavACL-GOID performs on-par with GoalGAN, both outperforming uniform sampling.
+NavACL-Adaptive performs best, beating both NavACL-GOID and GoalGAN by a sizeable margin (Fig. \ref{fig:acl_results}).
+GoalGAN produces difficult tasks with long paths (Fig. \ref{fig:acl_tasks}), suggesting it has not learned the spatial layout of the complex scene (\eg where obstacles lie).
+Its performance being on-par with NavACL-GOID suggests that the adaptive portion of NavACL-Adaptive is responsible for the performance disparity.